-As this is a process in expert hands, the long-term success rate of dental implants is 95%.
+When we talk about criteria for the success of dental implants, today we know that in expert hands the long-term success rate exceeds 95%.
 Logically, this success rate is achieved by correctly selecting the patient.
 However, a small percentage of failures does exist even when all of the protocols are rigorously followed.

-Remember that these problems are not due to "rejection" as this does not occur when quality implants are fitted.
+These failures are not due to "rejection" since this does not exist as such when implants of proven quality are placed.

-Early failures occur in the first few months before fitting the prostheses, and can be due to inadequate bone quality; in fact, more failures occur in the upper jaw than in the lower jaw because the bone tends to be spongier, less compact and of poorer queality in general.
+Early failures are those that occur in the first months after placement, before placing the prosthesis on them, and may be due to an inadequate bone quality or bacterial contamination.
+In fact, there are more failures in the upper jaw than in the lower jaw because it tends to be a more spongy bone, less compact, and ultimately of poorer quality.

-Infection can also cause the implant to fail.
-It is essential to work with completely sterile material and under aseptic conditions.
+Late failures such as infection can also lead to implant failure.
+It is essential to work with sterile material and in an aseptic environment.

-Once the prosthesis has been fitted, if this does not fit the implant perfectly it can cause stress points.
-The fit must be perfect without any type of stress, otherwise failure is inevitable.
+If we load dental implants prematurely with the prosthesis, they can also fail.
+Once the prosthesis is in place, if it does not fit perfectly on the dental implants, it can create stress on them.
+The adjustment must be totally passive and assembled without any type of stress, otherwise failure is inevitable.

 The patient’s type of bite is important, as people who clench or grind their teeth at night (bruxist) can fracture implants or cause cracks due to excess pressure.